Coutts Finance Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This system is the only way you can prove to lender panels that you are, and can stay fully compliant with their instructions, with notifications given on Coutts Finance’s changes.
-While using this technology is not a prerequisite for Coutts Finance , demonstrating you can stay up to date with Coutts Finance’s Handbook requirements is an excellent support to your panel application and, more importantly, protect your firm’s panel standing.
+This software is the only way you can prove to lender panels that you are, and can remain fully compliant with their requirements, with notifications given on Coutts Finance’s changes.
+While using this technology is not a condition for acceptance on the Coutts Finance panel, demonstrating you can remain up to date with Coutts Finance’s Handbook requirements is an excellent support to your application to their lender panel and, just as importantly, safeguard your firm’s panel status.

-The software creates real-time alerts, automatically produces regulatory and CQS reports, and will enhance your firm's efficiency.
-In addition it is user friendly, cost-effective and, for many firms, leads to reduced PII premiums.
+COMPLETIONmonitor creates real-time alerts, automatically produces COLP and CQS reports, and will increase your firm's efficiency.
+In addition it is simply to use, cost-effective and, for some firms, results in a PII saving.

 Find a Law Firm approved by Coutts Finance

-Mortgage companies often change their requirements.
+Lenders often vary their requirements.
 The UK Finance Lenders’ Handbook requirements from Coutts Finance are not guidelines, they are instructions from a client.
 As with many clients, instructions can change - and they do change, over time:

 A Timeline of Policy Changes